 The usage charge: This will be shown as cents per kilowatt hour (c/kWh).

-If you have a time of use tariff, you may observe that your 'peak' usage is high, this may include the use of your TV, air conditioner, dishwasher etc are all running.
-In such cases, you may consider installing west-facing solar panels to maximise your solar energy production during busy afternoon periods.
-You could also consider installing a battery to ensure coverage into the evenings and to avoid expensive peak tariffs from your energy provider.
+If you have a time of use tariff, you may observe that your 'peak' usage is high - this may include the use of your TV, air conditioner, dishwasher etc. In such cases, you may consider installing west-facing solar panels to maximise your solar energy production during busy afternoon periods.
+You could also consider installing a solar battery to ensure coverage into the evenings and to avoid expensive peak tariffs from your energy provider.

 3. Is your property suitable for solar panels?

 - An east-facing roof: will receive almost as much sun as north-facing panels, your panels will receive the most sunlight during the morning.

 Finally, it’s important not to compromise the effectiveness of your solar panels by ‘hiding’ them in areas of your home with reduced sunshine.
 The design of solar panels is ever-improving, so if aesthetics are your number one priority, then for a price, some companies have started offering solar roof tiles.

-Did you know that sunny Australia is one of the best places on earth to install solar panels?
+Did you know that Australia is one of the best places on earth to install solar panels?
 Our sunny climate means we have access to some of the best solar energy resource in the world.